johnwesleyquintero/scalesmart/docs/README.md

 - **sitemap/:** Documentation for the sitemap.xml file.
 - **strategies/:** Documentation for different strategies used in the project.
 - **supabase/:** Documentation related to Supabase integration, including RLS (Row Level Security) policies.
+- **utils/:** Documentation for utility functions and helpers used across the project.
 - **workflow-builder/:** Documentation for the workflow builder feature.

 ## Subdirectories